The cost of neutering a cat in the UK

 There are plenty of good reasons to neuter your cat.

-For males these are:
+For males, these are:

 • Removes risk of testicular cancer

-• Lower risk prostate cancer
+• Lowers risk of prostate cancer

-• It reduces ‘spraying’, clawing and urine marking
+• Reduces ‘spraying’, clawing and urine marking

 • Less risk of roaming in search of a mate and getting lost

-• Reduced risk of injury from fighting
+• Reduces risk of injury from fighting

 • Removes the risk of unwanted kittens, ferals and strays